Shell Chain Post-Quantum Cryptography Guide

 | Conservative | Moderate | Very conservative |

-SPHINCS+ keystores use "key_type": "sphincs-sha2-256f" and are managed with the same CLI tools.
+SLH-DSA-SHA2-256f keystores use "key_type": "slh-dsa-sha2-256f" and are managed with the same CLI tools.

-Hybrid Schemes (Research)#
+Hybrid Schemes (Research)

-Future versions may support hybrid signature schemes that combine a classical algorithm (e.g., Ed25519) with a post-quantum algorithm (e.g., Dilithium3).
+Future versions may support hybrid signature schemes that combine a classical algorithm (e.g., Ed25519) with a post-quantum algorithm (e.g., ML-DSA-65).
 This provides security even if one of the two algorithms is broken, offering a migration path for ecosystems transitioning from classical to post-quantum cryptography.

-Algorithm Agility#
+Algorithm Agility

-Shell-chain's PQSignature container embeds the algorithm type:
+Shell Chain's PQSignature container embeds the algorithm type:

 pub struct PQSignature {